AdobeDocs/audience-manager.it-IT/help/using/reporting/dynamic-reports/segment-trait-overlap-report.md

  -->

-La finestra a comparsa del [!UICONTROL Segment-to-Trait Overlap] rapporto contiene le metriche riportate di seguito.
-Tieni presente che la metrica unificata nella tabella rappresenta gli *utenti in tempo reale*.
+The popup for the [!UICONTROL Segment-to-Trait Overlap] report contains the metrics below.
+Note that the uniques metric in the table represents your *real-time users*.

 <table id="table_4AF72754276242FFB11543635B43AD90">
  <thead>